of Aboriginal and Torres Strait Islander adults reported having diabetes or high sugar levels in 2018–19

 Why is it important?

 Diabetes is a long-term chronic condition in which blood glucose levels become too high because the body produces little or no insulin, or cannot use insulin properly.
-Over many years, high blood glucose levels can damage various parts of the body, especially the heart and blood vessels, eyes, kidneys and nerves, and can result in permanent disability (such as blindness and lower limb amputations), mental health problems, reduced quality of life and premature death (AIHW 2015; Burrow & Ride 2016).
+Over many years, high blood glucose levels can damage various parts of the body, especially the heart and blood vessels, eyes, kidneys and nerves.
+It can result in permanent disability (such as blindness and lower limb amputations), mental health problems, reduced quality of life and premature death (AIHW 2015; Burrow & Ride 2016).

 There are three main types of diabetes:

-- Gestational diabetes—around one in six Australian females aged 15–49 who gave birth in hospital were diagnosed with gestational diabetes in 2017–18 (AIHWa 2020; Diabetes Australia 2020b)The fastest growing type of diabetes in Australia, gestational diabetes occurs during pregnancy and is usually resolved after the baby is born (Diabetes Australia 2020c).
+- Gestational diabetes—around 1 in 7 Australian females who gave birth in hospital were diagnosed with gestational diabetes (44,800) in 2019–20 (AIHW 2022b).
+The fastest growing type of diabetes nationally, gestational diabetes occurs during pregnancy and is usually resolved after the baby is born (Diabetes Australia 2020c).
 Gestational diabetes can be managed with a healthy diet and regular exercise, however in some instances women may require medication and/or insulin injections (Diabetes Australia 2020c).
 High blood glucose levels can cause complications for both the mother and baby during pregnancy, and gestational diabetes also increases the risk of developing type 2 diabetes for the mother.

 Burden of disease

 In 2018, among Indigenous Australians, 7,966 years of healthy life (DALY) were lost due to endocrine disorders (largely diabetes), accounting for 3.3% of the total disease burden (AIHW 2022e).